ThomasGerstenberg/blatann/README.md

 The library aims to support both event-driven and procedural program styles.
-It takes similar paradigms from C#/.NET's event function signatures, where event handlers are passed  `object sender, EventArgs e`.
-In addition, asynchronous function calls return a `Waitable` object which can be waited on (with timeout) until the event associated with the function call returns.
+It takes similar paradigms from C#/.NET's event function signatures, where event handlers are passed  `object sender, EventArgs e` parameters.
+Additionally, all asynchronous function calls return a `Waitable` object which can be waited on (with timeout) until the event associated with the function call returns.

 **NOTE**